 You may install the sensor from the top of your oil pan or oil container.
 Please be aware of two situations.
 First, the temperature sensor is mounted in the base of the sensor.
-This being the case, it will not give you an accurate oil temperature because it will not be immersed in the oil when less than full.
+This being the case, it will not give you an accurate oil temperature because it will not be immersed in the oil unless the oil is full.
 Second, also be aware that when you calibrate the sensor by adding your quarts of oil, the sensor may not sense your lowest oil level.
-This is because your sensor tip may not extend to the bottom of your oil pan.
+This is because your sensor tip may not extend to the oil level when you add your first quart.
 For the sensor to be accurately calibrated, when you add your first quart of oil, the oil level must be between the sensor base and the sensor tip.
 If it is not, you might choose adding two quarts as your increment instead of a one quart increment.
-This may allow the oil level to be in between the sensor base and the sensor tip.
-It is up to the installer of customer to determine where your lowest oil level is for your installation.
+This may allow the oil level to be in-between the sensor base and the sensor tip.
+It is up to the installer to determine where your lowest oil level is for your installation.